-30.937G Japanese Employment and Employee Relations

-30.942G Organization and Society

-30.955G Human Potentialities

-30.958G Organizational Communications

-30.960G Technological Change and Organizational Participation

-30.965G New Directions in Organization Theory
+- 30.937G Japanese Employment and Employee Relations - 30.942G Organization and Society - 30.955G Human Potentialities - 30.958G Organizational Communications - 30.960G Technological Change and Organizational Participation - 30.965G New Directions in Organization Theory

-- 2. In addition, students shall submit a thesis and take such units as are prescribed by the Higher Degree Committee of the Faculty of Commerce to support that thesis. - 3.
-All students shall enrol in 30.972G Postgraduate Research Seminar for at least one session.
-Students may only enrol in the research seminar while they are enrolled in 30.999G Thesis
+2. In addition, students shall submit a thesis and take such units as are prescribed by the Higher Degree Committee of the Faculty of Commerce to support that thesis.

+3. All students shall enrol in 30.972G Postgraduate Research Seminar for at least one session.
+Students may only enrol in the research seminar while they are enrolled in 30.999G Thesis.
-Department of Accounting

-1. All students shall study the following core units

-14.951G Current Developments in Accounting Research - Financial
+- 14.952G Current Developments in Accounting Research Managerial

+- 14.909G Current Developments in Auditing Research

-14.997G Seminar in Research Methodology
+- 14.997G Seminar in Research Methodology

-14.967G Special Topic in Accounting
+- 14.967G Special Topic in Accounting

-14.904G Development of Accounting Thought
+- 14.904G Development of Accounting Thought

-2. In addition to completing the subjects listed in 1. students shall either (a) submit a thesis on an approved topic and take such units as prescribed by the Higher Degree Committee to support that thesis, or (b) submit a project report on an approved topic and study four further units including two units chosen from the following list:
+2. In addition to completing the subjects listed in 1., students shall either (a) submit a thesis on an approved topic and take such units as prescribed by the Higher Degree Committee to support that thesis, or (b) submit a project report on an approved topic and study four further units including two units chosen from the following list: